Building Your Community

 4. Consider the winter factor.
 A short walk or bus ride in warm weather can be colder or longer during the winter when it’s snowy.

-5. If you’re looking for something more affordable and with a bit of built-in community, consider a local housing co-op or, for med students, one of two medical societies.
+5. If you’re looking for something more affordable and with a bit of built-in community, consider a local housing co-op or, for med students, Phi Rho Sigma and Phi Chi offer co-ed living as part of a medical society.
 Nearby Ypsilanti, a 30-minute bus ride from Ann Arbor, is home to Eastern Michigan University and also has more affordable housing options and a tight-knit campus and downtown community with shops, cafes, and a food co-op.

 6. Build a network of current learners in your program to find current leases to take over or apartments going on the market.
 Many of the best places are passed down from one person to the next and may never get advertised.
 If you’re looking to rent a condo or a single-family home, check out local realty companies that often list properties that don’t appear on Craigslist.